RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

 * Directory `rkhs/` includes the files used for the real data study involving RKHS-TD and S-RKHS-TD in the paper.
   - File `helper.py` contains the main function which implements RKHS-TD and S-RKHS-TD.
   - Directory `setting1/` to `setting4/` contain the codes for real data study of RKHS-TD and S-RKHS-TD with various R and S2.
-* Directory `grkhs_neta_d` includes the files used for the real data study involving GRKHS-TD and S-GRKHS-TD with Beta divergence loss in the paper.
+* Directory `grkhs_neta_d/` includes the files used for the real data study involving GRKHS-TD and S-GRKHS-TD with Beta divergence loss in the paper.
   - File `helper_betad.py` contains the main function which implements GRKHS-TD and S-GRKHS-TD with Beta divergence loss.
   - Directory `setting1/` and `setting2/` in `r_2/` and `r_4/` contain the codes for real data study of GRKHS-TD and S-GRKHS-TD with various R and S2.
 * Directory `compare/` includes the files used to generate the plot to compare CP Decomposition, Tabular FTSVD, and SRKHS−TD.